Dr. Mohammad Abutayeh

 Mechanical Engineering

-Mohammad Abutayeh is from Tampa Bay, Florida and is originally from Kafr Sur, Palestine: a small West Bank village approximately thirty miles north of Jerusalem and thirty miles south of Nazareth.
-He is a FL-licensed professional engineer with a PhD in chemical engineering from the University of South Florida.
-He wrote a MS thesis on thermodynamic bounds of phosphate extraction from mined rock and a PhD dissertation on passive vacuum solar flash desalination.
-So far, he has published over 45 journal articles and conference proceedings.
+Mohammad Abutayeh is from Tampa Bay, Florida and is originally from Kafr Sur, Palestine.
+He is a FL-licensed professional engineer with a Ph.D. in chemical engineering from the University of South Florida.
+He wrote an M.S. thesis on thermodynamic bounds of phosphate extraction from mined rock and a PhD dissertation on passive vacuum solar flash desalination.
+So far, he has published over 50 journal and conference articles.
 His corporate experience includes designing control systems, optimizing unit operations, employing renewable energy, administering US patent laws, and other duties.
 His academic experience includes teaching thermodynamics, fluid mechanics, heat transfer, energy conversion, control systems, and other courses.
 His academic experience also includes conducting research in the thermal fluids area, with emphasis on concentrating solar power.

 Education